Fall Apart Instant Pot Chicken – This is a delicious way to prepare a whole chicken. Made with easy ingredients that are also economical.

 - Rinse chicken and trim excess skin, if necessary.

-- Place chicken breast side down into the Instant Pot.
+- Place chicken into the Instant Pot.

 - Add in vegetables and bay leaf along with some salt and pepper.